Prazak Quartet

 After returning to Switzerland, she was engaged as a pianist/harpsichordist by the International Menuhin Music Academy in Gstaad/Camerata Lysy.
 She regularly collaborates with numerous renowned artists, including cellists Pierre Fournier and Janos Starker, violist Bruno Giuranna, and violinists Shmuel Ashkenasi and Maxim Vengerov.

 Since teaching also plays a very important role in her career, Isabelle worked for ten years as a piano and chamber music teacher at the Ecole Sociale de Musique in Lausanne, Switzerland.
 From 1997 to 2006, she lived in Australia, where she worked as a teacher and piano accompanist at the University of Adelaide.
 She serves as an expert judge for the AMEB examinations and gives numerous chamber music concerts in Australia and Europe.
-Since 2006, Isabelle has lived in Luxembourg, where she initially worked as a cultural journalist before being hired by the Conservatoire de Musique de la Ville de Luxembourg, where she has taught piano accompaniment and worked as a piano accompanist for several years.
+Since 2006, Isabelle has lived in Luxembourg, where she initially worked as a cultural journalist before being hired by the Conservatoire de Musique de la Ville de Luxembourg, where she has been teaching piano accompaniment and working as a piano accompanist for several years.

 Elisabeth Perry, Violine